-A retail assessment undertaken in 2007 identified increased need for retail in Korumburra35.
+A retail assessment undertaken in 2007 identified increased need for retail in Korumburra34.
 This was reiterated in a 2010 report of the State Government's Priority Development Panel.
 There is continues investigation for improved retail opportunities within Korumburra which may include a shopping centre with supermarket.
-Expressions of interest were invited in October 2012, as part of the Korumburra Central Project, however the proposed sale of the existing library site is not currently being pursued.
+Expressions of interest were invited in October 2012, as part of the Korumburra Central Project for a supermarket located on the site of the current Korumburra Meeting Rooms and Library site.
+Whilst there is still a recognised need for another supermarket in the town, its location is still under discussion.